snickerdoodless/belajargithub/linux-command.md

 Author : snickerdoodless

-> Quick introduction, my name is Kheyral Sutan and i wrote this chapter and if you see soo many images and gif because the way i learn is easier to see a visual representation from a theory.
+> Quick introduction my name is Kheyral Sutan and i wrote this chapter and if you see soo many images and gif because the way i learn is easier to see a visual representation from a theory.
 Thanks and enjoy reading.

 # Chapter 1.
 Linux and Virtualization
 ***